bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-Hi.
-Welcome to our first truly technical lecture in our CSS course.
+<p>Welcome to our first truly technical lecture in our CSS course.
+It&apos;s about
-It&apos;s about adding style to your pages.
+adding style to your pages.
 If you&apos;ve come to this course with me from our HTML course, you know that I know that you can make general HTML files.
-But up until now, you may not have styled them at all.
+But up until now, you may not have styled them at all.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 11. the cascading part of css (14) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">